rmmarcos/webFireCycle/content/event/EGU_2025/index.md

 ---
-title: Presentation at the 2025 edition of European Geoscience Union
+title: Presentation at the 2025 edition of the European Geoscience Union

 event: Conference
 event_url: